How Long Crack Cocaine Remains in the Body After Use?

 Drug testing using saliva has increased in popularity in recent years because it is easy to collect, nearly impossible for the user to trick, and the tests are cheap to run.
 However, these tests have a lot of problems.
 For example, the user may not naturally produce enough saliva to collect a testable sample; while foods can be used to stimulate production, these may then alter the results of the test.
 The reliability of the tests also varies based on the method of collection.
 Ultimately, it does not detect the presence of crack cocaine any better than urine tests, with presence dipping below the detectable limit within 24 hours in most users.

-How to Get Crack Out of The System?
+Getting Crack Out of The System

 The method used for getting crack cocaine out of the system will depend on the reason the user wants to remove all traces of the drug from their body.
 For example, if the person searching for a method is wondering how to get someone off crack cocaine, then what they are looking into is a true detox that removes the drug and side effects of crack.
 Because most crack cocaine users also use other drugs that can be dangerous to detox from at home, the detox from crack process should be handled by medical professionals in a rehabilitation facility.